Krischal-Om-Pote/e/lab_manual/lab1.md

 2)To install the necessary software for the project.

 INTRODUCTION
 Python is a high-level programming language.
-I is a simple and easy to learn programming language.
+It is a simple and easy to learn programming language.
 It the most trending programmig language in the world.
 Django is a Python-based free and open-source web framework for the use in the backend.
 DBeaver is a SQL client software application and a database administration tool that we are using in our project.
 We are using VS code for our IDE(Integrated Development Environment).

 PROCEDURE